 In this article, we cover everything you need to know about functional resume formats, including:

 Do you need your resume in a crunch?
-Skip the guide to go directly into our Resume Builder.
+Skip the guide to go directly into our Resume Maker.
 There are plenty of functional resume options, and you’ll be finished in 15 minutes.

 What is a functional resume?